mayuuu05/ChatNest-app/README.md

 - **Sign Up / Log In**: Users can create an account or log in to access their chats.
 - **Chat Interface**: Users can view their chats, send messages, and receive notifications.
 - **Mark Messages as Read**: Users can easily manage their message status.

+## 🛠️ Technologies Used
+- **Flutter**: A UI toolkit for building natively compiled applications for mobile, web, and desktop.
+- **Firebase**: A platform for developing mobile and web applications, offering services like authentication and real-time databases.
+- **Dart**: The programming language used to build Flutter apps.

 ## 🎨 Screenshots
 <div align = "center">